 Commerce Vision Pty Ltd ACN 095 933 430 (“Commerce Vision”) General Terms and Conditions.

 The Terms are intended to explain Our obligations as a service provider and Your obligations as a customer.
 We ask that You read them carefully.
 They apply to the use of the Licensed Software and Our Services.

-The Terms are binding on Your use of the Services and apply to You from the time that you are provided access to the Services.
+The Terms are binding on Your use of the Services and apply to You from the time that you sign this agreement

 “Agreement” means Our agreement to provide You with the Services on the terms and conditions contained in this document, together with the Scope of Works and the Customer Order Form, and includes any schedule hereto.